5 Easy Gambits That Win Fast: Rapid-Fire Weapons for the Ambitious Player

 Practical Use:

-Very effective in online play and blitz.
+Very strong in online play and blitz.

-Don’t expect this to work at master level.
+This would not work at master level.

-4. The Blackmar-Diemer Gambit
+The Blackmar-Diemer Gambit

 Key Concepts: